jetannenbaum/STEMatUDL/docs/micropython/thonny.md

 ## Installing Thonny

-The best way to install Thonny is to go to the Thonny web site and look for the "Download" for your opeating system.
+The best way to install Thonny is to go to the Thonny web site and look for the "Download" for your operating system.
 That link is here:

 [https://thonny.org/](https://thonny.org/)